The Turing Scheme was named in honour of the renowned scientist Alan Turing.

 His thinking continues to have significant impacts on our lives and serves as an inspiration.

 Today, Turing is best known for leading the code-breaking successes at Bletchley Park during the Second World War.
-However, his achievements were far broader than deciphering cryptography.
+However, his achievements were far broader than cryptography.

 Turing was a true computing pioneer.
 In civilian life, he applied his practical war-time experiences to design the Automatic Computing Engine, the design principles of which underlie modern personal computers.